k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 <studio>

-In addition, when using the Soft Deploy option, these processes are not triggered:
+Additionally, when using the Soft Deploy option, these processes are not triggered:

 * User jobs
 * Parsers